 In order for scores to arrive in time to be considered in January, the last ACT/SAT test dates are usually in December.
-(For the 2017-18 school year, this was the SAT on December 2 and the ACT on December 9.
-This year, this will be the SAT on December 1, 2018, and the ACT on December 8.)
-December scores will usually arrive in time to be considered during the initial application reads in January and February.
+(For the 2018-19 school year, this is the SAT on December 1 and the ACT on December 8.)
+December scores usually arrive in time to be considered during the initial application reads in January and February.

 However, if you take the tests in February or March, your scores won’t get to your schools until March or April, which is typically well after your application is read for the first time.
-(For the 2017-18 school year, this means the ACT on February 10 and the SAT on March 10.
-Next year, this will be the ACT on February 9, 2019, and the SAT on March 9.)
+(In 2019, this means the ACT on February 9 and the SAT on March 9.)

 Since there is no longer a January SAT test date, this means December really is your last chance for the SAT for almost all schools.
-While a handful of schools do accept the February ACT, these policies aren’t the norm, and ideally you want your SAT/ACT testing done before senior year so you can focus on applications exclusively.
+While a handful of schools do accept the February ACT, these policies aren’t the norm.
+Ideally, you want to finish your SAT/ACT testing before senior year so you can focus on applications exclusively.